Every industry has its fair share of technical jargon. The hemp industry is no different.

 CoA stands for Certificate of Analysis— a document provided by a third-party laboratory that certifies the potency of a specific CBD product.

 You should always ask to be provided with a CoA when purchasing (or even looking at) CBD products.
 Any reputable vendor will happily provide you with one.
+Have a look at ours here!

 Usually, kief is used in conjunction with other cannabis products to enhance the effects.
 Check out Sunset Lake’s in-depth explainer on kief here.